pooley182/Plex-Meta-Manager-Wiki/Metadata-File.md

 To do that you have to specify the metadata and collections in the Metadata File, which is required per Library and is defined in the Configuration File.

-If the Metadata File location is not specified it will look in the same directory as the Configuration File for a YAML file whose name matches the mapped name of the library in the Configuration File.
+The location of the Metadata File is defined by either the `metadata_path` attribute of the library in the Configuration File or when not specified it will look in the same directory as the YAML config file for a YAML metadata file named the same as the library.

 For Example if this is your config.yml: